 Michael Chabon's third novel The Amazing Adventures of Kavalier & Clay is published on September 19, 2000.
 It went on to win the Pulitzer Prize for fiction the following year.

 Chabon, who was born in Washington, D.C., in 1963, graduated from the University of Pittsburgh and earned a master’s degree in creative writing from the University of California, Irvine.
-His first novel, “The Mysteries of Pittsburgh,” a coming-of-age story set in the city named in the title, was written as his graduate school thesis.
+His first novel, The Mysteries of Pittsburgh, a coming-of-age story set in the city named in the title, was written as his graduate school thesis.
 Published in 1988, the book became a best-seller and was later made into a movie.

-Among Chabon’s other credits are “Summerland,” a 2002 fantasy novel for young adults; “The Yiddish Policemen’s Union,” a 2007 detective novel; and “Manhood for Amateurs: The Pleasures and Regrets of a Husband, Father, and Son,” a 2009 essay collection.
+Among Chabon’s other credits are The Yiddish Policemen’s Union, a 2007 detective novel; Telegraph Avenue, a 2012 novel; and Moonglow, a 2016 novel.
 He has also written screenplays and several collections of short stories.

 Chabon is married to writer Ayelet Waldman, with whom he has four children.